Child Custody and Visitation Rights for Unmarried Fathers

 If the parties are unable to agree on a parenting agreement, either parent may petition the court for child visitation or custody help.
 Parents who can agree to a parenting plan may file it with a court, asking the judge to approve and incorporate it into a court order on visitation and/or custody.
 Having the agreement become part of a court order allows either parent a direct way to enforce his or her parental rights.

-If the parents cannot agree on visitation or custody arrangements, either one may ask the court to grant his or her request through a contested hearing.
+If the parents cannot agree on visitation or custody arrangements, either one may ask the court to grant their request through a contested hearing.
 Courts deciding visitation and other custody issues focus on the best interest of the child.

-Should arrangements need to change, the court can modify the child visitation or custody order, either after both parents agree to the change, or after one parent petitions the court to make the change.
-Some states allow parents to agree on modification to visitation arrangements without a courts approval, however, a modified updated court orders allow easier enforcement of agreed arrangements and is the best way to ensure visitation rights for unmarried fathers.
+Should arrangements need to change, the court can modify the child visitation or custody order.
+This occurs either after both parents agree to the change or after one parent petitions the court to make the change.
+Some states allow parents to agree on modification to visitation arrangements without a court's approval.
+However, even where such agreements are recognized, a court order that modifies an existing child custody arrangement is easier to enforce and is the best way to ensure visitation and other rights for unmarried fathers.

 How to Proceed